GatorSense/fusion-cam/README.md

 # Fusion-CAM
 **Fusion-CAM: Segmentation Pseudo-label Generation using the Multiple Instance Learning Choquet Integral**

+** NOTE:  THIS REPO IS STILL UNDER CONSTRUCTION.
+THE CODE WILL BE UPDATED SOON TO BE MORE USER-FRIENDLY.

 _Connor McCurley_

 In this repository, we provide a Python implementation of the Fusion-CAM algorithm.